manavsiddharthgupta/learn-javascript/02-Arrays/03-Primitive-vs-reference-datatypes.md

 let clonedArray = [].concat(originalArray); // [] is an empty array
 ```

-### **Note:**
+### **Shallow vs Deep Copying**

-**All of these methods create a new array that is a clone of the original array.
+All of these methods create a new array that is a clone of the original array.
 It's important to note that these methods create a shallow copy, meaning that if the original array contains reference types (objects or arrays), the cloned array will still reference the same objects.
-If you need a deep copy (cloning the contents of nested objects as well), additional steps are required.**
+If you need a deep copy (cloning the contents of nested objects as well), additional steps are required.

 ```js
 let originalArray = [